Anaesthesia

 3. General anaesthesia

 General anaesthesia is used to keep you unconscious during surgery, so you will feel nothing and have no memory of what happens during your surgery.
 Your awareness will return when the effects of the anaesthesia wares off.
-General anaesthesia is given as a gas that you breathe into your lungs and as an injection through a vein.
-While you are under a general anaesthetic a breathing tube is put into your windpipe to help you breathe.
-The tube is removed as you wake up after surgery.
-General anaesthesia is used for many operations such as surgery on your heart, lungs, and abdomen.
+General anaesthesia is given as both a gas that you breathe into your lungs (inhalational anaesthesia) and as an injection through a vein (intravenous anaesthesia).
+It's used for many operations such as surgery on your heart, lungs, and abdomen (tummy).

 What is sedation?

-Sedation involves using small amounts of anaesthetic medication to make you relaxed and sleepy, but not unconscious.
-Many people having local or regional anaesthesia do not want to be awake for the surgery so they choose to have sedation as well.
+Sedation involves using small amounts of intravenous anaesthetic medicine to make you relaxed and sleepy, but not unconscious.
+Many people having local or regional anaesthesia don't want to be awake for the surgery so they choose to have sedation as well.
 If you have sedation, you will remember little or nothing of the operation.
-It does not always mean you will have no memory of the operation.
+It doesn't always mean you will have no memory of the operation.
 Only a general anaesthetic can do that.

 Anaesthetists are doctors who have specialist training in anaesthesia.
-Before the procedure, your anaesthetist will discuss the best types of anaesthetic for the procedure.
-They'll plan your anaesthetic and pain control with you, including any preferences you have.
+Before the procedure, your anaesthetist will discuss the best types of anaesthetic.
+They'll plan your anaesthetic and pain control with you, and will consider any preferences you have.
 Your anaesthetist will carefully monitor you during your operation and make sure you wake up comfortably afterwards.
 They may also help with pain relief after the procedure.

 Like all medicines, anaesthetics can cause side effects, but they don't last very long.
 Common side effects of general anaesthesia and some of regional anaesthesia include: